 23 Chromosomes And Their Functions

-Edited By Irshad Anwar | Updated on Sep 30, 2024 03:51 PM IST
+Edited By Irshad Anwar | Updated on Oct 04, 2024 11:37 AM IST

 Chromosomes are significant structures in human genetics.
 There are 23 in each set, and in total, there are 46 chromosomes in humans.
 These consist of 22 pairs of autosomes, which are chromosomes individuals do not have sex-linked; therefore, males have XY and females have XX.
 Each chromosome has specific genes which help in the handling of diverse functions and traits.
 For instance, chromosome 22 carries genes involved in the immune response and neurological functions.
 Conditions that include an additional copy of chromosome 21 comprise Down syndrome.
-The Biology Chapter "Principles of Inheritance and Variation" focuses precisely on this theme; very important for students appearing for entrance exams like NEET and JEE, who should know about the 23 chromosomes and their functions.
+The Chapter "Principles of Inheritance and Variation" of Biology focuses precisely on this theme; very important for students appearing for entrance exams like NEET and JEE, who should know about the 23 chromosomes and their functions.

 Types Of Chromosomes